Laura Les

-Laura Les (born December 2nd, 1994), previously known under the moniker osno1, is an American music producer, singer and songwriter best known as one half of experimental electronic duo 100 gecs, alongside Dylan Brady.
+Laura Les (born 1994 or 1995), previously known under the moniker osno1, is an American music producer, singer and songwriter best known as one half of experimental electronic duo 100 Gecs, alongside Dylan Brady.

 Early life

 Les grew up in a suburb of St. Louis, Missouri.
 As a teenager, she became interested in music while learning to play guitar.
 While attending Columbia College in Chicago, where she earned a degree in acoustic engineering, she began releasing music online under the moniker osno1.